sanskrit/raw_etexts_english/blogs/manasataramgini/2004-12-17_the-rite-of-the-solsticial-day.md

 +++
-title = "The rite of the solsticialxa0day"
+title = "The rite of the solsticial day"

 +++
 The old solsticial rite of the Indo-Aryans is performed on the second